 Diabolical Mastermind: His intellect could possibly rival Dr. Blowhole's, since in each appearance he always managed to find ways to outsmart the penguins and take down previous threats.
 Not only did he figure out how to unlock the locks in his habitat in his first appearance, but the next episode "All Tied Up With A Boa", he took down the zookeepers at his enclosure, swam the Hudson River all the way towards the Central Park Zoo presumably on memory alone, got Burt the elephant (who beat him up in the first episode) out of the way by mailing him a mouse, evaded every single trap devised by the penguins, and overpowered them by using said traps to incapacitate them along with Marla, Maurice and Mort (who were also armed).
 He would have won if it weren't for Julien and a bucket of old popcorn butter.

 Disproportionate Retribution: Lampshaded by Marline when they learn Savio has escaped from Hoboken Zoo to take revenge on the animals for sending him there, even though most of them were just his victims.

 Hurricaneof Puns: Always makes constant food related puns when he's about to eat someone.
-Lampshaded by Savio himself, when Julian makes fun of one his lamer ones.
+Lampshaded by Savio himself, when Julien makes fun of one his lamer ones.

 Picky Eater: Has a predilection towards mammals.
 However he had no trouble eating Skipper disguised as a mammal.